 Donating a Copier

-Turn over any instruction books, accessories and cords/plugs that came with the copier during the original purchase.
+Make sure you can turn over any instruction books, accessories and cords/plugs that came with the copier during the original purchase.
 If anything is missing, obtain replacements from the manufacturer or a supplier.

 Learn if a warranty becomes void by the manufacturer or supplier when the equipment is donated.
 If the machine has a service contract, determine if you can transfer the remaining amount of time on the contract to the nonprofit.